 I'm asking the grade I got.

-I'm not asking you to be able to do that.
+I'm not asking you to get it.

 Yes.

-Am I gonna get another bonus?
+Am I going to get another bonus?

 I want a behavior grade.